All Episodes

 Okay.

-So you you basically loss was Khalifa.
+So you basically lost with Khalifa.

-You promised you would get the money back through a string of shows, it didn't end up panning out the way you wanted.
+You promised you would get the money back through a string of shows.

 But I told them it made money.

-Yeah, which you told them it was profitable.
+Yeah, what you told them was profitable.

 Exactly.

-And that start that one lie was like a domino effect.
+And that start, that one lie was like a domino effect.

-So if I told them it made say 30, but really I only got back five, so I'm down now the 15 plus the 10 that is profit.
+So I'm down now the 15 plus the 10 that is profit.

-So that's a 25 grand desk deficit.
+So that's a 25 grand deficit.

-Also, when it comes to like concerts or having artists, you have to pay the artists up front and hope bottle sell people buy drinks to make about your money.
+Also, when it comes to like concerts or having artists, you have to pay the artists up front and hope bottle sell people buy drinks to make about your money because up front, you got to pay them their fee no matter what happens.

-50% cash right when they show up, like an hour or two before doors when they're doing sound check.
+Yeah, so for rap, it's 50% when you sign on and announce it, 50% cash right when they show up, like an hour or two before doors when they're doing sound check.

-Uh, because we had those relationships and it was just it was crazy, and I was gambling to kind of like make them their money back.
+And I was gambling to kind of like make them their money back.

 Gotcha.